andredesousa/angular-cypress-cucumber/README.md

 A screenshot is attached to the report when a test fails.

 As with unit tests, you can exclude or focus on some tests.
 You can exclude features ou scenarios with the `@ignore` tag or run specific features or scenarios with the `@focus` tag.

+## Debugging

+You can debug the client-side Angular code, adding breakpoints, inspect variables and see the call stack of the client-side Angular application.
+These functionalities are provided natively or based on plugins.
+[Angular DevTools](https://angular.io/guide/devtools/) is a Chrome extension that provides debugging and profiling capabilities for Angular applications.

+You can use our IDE for debugging unit and end-to-end tests.
+Also, you can debug unit tests with `debugger` keyword if you run `npm run test:debug`.
+Cypress also exposes a shortcut for debugging commands, `.debug()`.
+These functionalities are provided natively or based on plugins.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/app/` directory.

 ## Further help